Bose SoundTouch 300 Review

 Bose definitely has stylish design on lockdown.
 The SoundTouch 300 earned an 8 out of 10 in our design/style testing, just a point off from the top scorer.
 The simple, monochrome design and simple lines gives the SoundTouch 300 an unassuming look, but the glossy cover exudes a sense of quality.
 Our only slight complaint was that the glossiness did tend to show fingerprints, so you'll probably want to give it a wipe down after you install it.

 At $700 the Bose SoundTouch 300 is one of the more expensive models we tested.
-The Sonos PLaybar sounds a bit better and cost the same, so if you're looking for the best overall sound the SoundTouch 300 isn't the best value.
+The Sonos PLaybar sounds a bit better and costs the same, so if you're looking for the best overall sound the SoundTouch 300 isn't the best value.
 However, it still sounds great, so if you already have a bose system in your house and want your soundbar to be compatible, the SoundTouch 300 is worth every penny.